Cursus Agroecologie in Praktijk (NLD).

 Optional: internship at a garden of your choice.
 We will give examples of organic farms and gardens in the Netherlands.
 Depending on your availability, you can work along in the field to get more hands-on experience and learn by doing!

-Costs: 345,- euro for students and 445,- euro for PhD’s and other non-students.
+Costs: 345,- euro for students and 495- euro for PhD’s and other non-students.
 Including organic coffee, tea, cake and lunch with products from the garden.
 You will also receive all presentation material in pdf, a certificate after completing the Masterclass Agroecology in Practice and a booklet (in Dutch) with more information about specific topics from the course.
 (Note: in order to make it accessible for all, students with a tight budget can chose to bring their own lunch and pay only 295,- for the course).

 Afternoons: Ommuurde Tuin, across Kortenburg 11 Renkum, see map.